 A SharePoint library is a location on a site where you can create, store, update, and collaborate on files with team members.
-Each type of library — document, picture, form, wiki page, asset, report, record, data connections, and slide — displays a list of files and key information about the files, such as who was the last person to modify the file.
+Each type of library — document, picture, form, and wiki page — displays a list of files and key information about the files, such as who was the last person to modify the file.
 You can choose from several types of libraries, depending on the types of files that you want to store and how you plan to use them.
 Once you are done with a library, you can archive files, delete the unused library, and save server disk space.

 You can also customize libraries in several ways.
 You can control how documents are viewed, tracked, managed, and created.
 You can track versions, including how many and which type of versions, and you can limit who can see documents before they are approved.
 To streamline a business process, you can use workflows to collaborate on documents in libraries.
 To reduce clutter, you can specify information management policies to manage the handling and expiration of documents within libraries.